 US travelers with proper travel documents (i.e. a valid passport) are no longer required to show proof of vaccination, proof of recovery, or a negative COVID test to enter.
 The passenger locator form also is no longer required.
 Masking may be required in some (but few) indoor spaces.

 Greece wants us back!
-And they are doing everything possible to ensure that tourists can return safely to Greece this summer and fall.
+And they are doing everything possible to ensure that tourists can return safely to Greece.

 You should start planning now!
 Basically a whole year’s worth of travel was suspended, and much of that has been rescheduled for this year.
 That means that availability can be tricky, and the sooner you start planning the better.

-Most of our Greek partners have indicated they are ready to welcome travelers on our culinary vacations in Greece, and we are confident that by June most of the current restrictions will have been lifted.
-You will likely still need a negative COVID test to re-enter the US, even if you have been fully vaccinated, but we will include a test stop in the last days before your scheduled return in order to satisfy this requirement.
+Our Greek partners have been happily welcoming travelers on our culinary vacations in Greece.
+You may still need a negative COVID test to re-enter the US, even if you have been fully vaccinated, but we will include a test stop in the last days before your scheduled return in order to satisfy this requirement.